-The synthetic varnishes offer a lot of advantages over the traditional natural varnishes
+Synthetic varnishes offer a lot of advantages over traditional natural varnishes.

-A clear coat on first application that stays clear over time, therefore non yellowing and more flexible.
+A clear coat on the first application stays clear over time, therefore non-yellowing and more flexible.

-They also allow for relative easy removal with less risk to underlying paint layers.
+They also allow for relatively easy removal with less risk to underlying paint layers.

-Mineral Spirit Acrylic varnishes (MSA’s) have a high molecular weight tend to offer a better protective surface, have greater elasticity and more resistance to blooming.
+Mineral Spirit Acrylic varnishes (MSA’s) have a high molecular weight and tend to offer a better protective surface, have greater elasticity and have more resistance to blooming.
 Must be applied after 8-12 months.

 A quicker finish

-Gamblin make a varnish called Gamvar which has been developed specifically for this purpose.
+Gamblin makes a varnish called Gamvar, which has been developed specifically for this purpose.

-It either comes in two parts system or premixed by Gamblin.
+It either comes in two parts system or is premixed by Gamblin.